nicholascross/Resolve/README.md

 A swift package to support dependency resolution with property wrapper support for ease of use.

+_NOTE: Whilst convenient for prototyping using this with non throw away code could be a maintainence issue if used without restrictions; since this obscures property ownership and at worst could be encouraging the [action at a distance](https://en.wikipedia.org/wiki/Action_at_a_distance_(computer_programming)) anti-pattern._

 ## Usage Example

 This is how you would do something similar to [Swinject basic usage](https://github.com/Swinject/Swinject#basic-usage)